Yuroki31/ITS-Inventory-Management/README.md

 # ITS-Invetory-Management-System

-Our 4th year capstone project where we made an inventory manageent system for the ITS department of Univeristy of Perpetual Help System Laguna.
+Our 4th-year capstone project where we made an inventory management system for the ITS department of University of Perpetual Help System Laguna.

 <h2>Login</h2>